Day 1 Arrival to Iceland – Blue Lagoon – transfer to your hotel in Reykjavik

 Day 3 Seljarlandsfoss and Skogarfoss waterfall – Solheimajokull glacier

-We drive along the south shore, where the rugged landscape offers up firsthand evidence of nature’s power.
+We start the third day on your exclusive 5 days tailor made luxury winter journey by driving along the south shore, where the rugged landscape offers up firsthand evidence of nature’s power.
 You will find many photo opportunities on this excursion.

 Waterfalls one of which you can walk behind, black sandy beaches, mountains and numerous strange lava formations are found along the way.
 Solheimajokull glacier tongue extends down from its mother glacier, Myrdalsjokull, Iceland’s fourth largest.
 Ice walk.
 Easy walk on crampons up on to the ice field where a wonderland of ice sculptures, ridges and deep crevasses awaits discovery.
 Lunchboxes taken with us.